 Email is a no-brainer.
 Work with your marketing operations team to produce your email.
 If you’re a Reach customer, our email invitation feature will handle it, and email recipients can register with one click.

 Utilize Phone Invitations

 Whoever you use for sales calls, it’s wise to bring in a trainer or work with your sales representatives on how to be extra empathetic on sales calls.
-They may be asked to confront extraordinary circumstances and deal with atypical emotions (in addition to standard objections).
+They may have to confront extraordinary circumstances and deal with atypical emotions (in addition to standard objections).
 Teaching sales representatives how to handle these situations gingerly is extremely important.

 Boost Your Virtual Event With LinkedIn

 LinkedIn is the largest social network for professionals.
 There’s a good chance your target audience is on the platform.
 You can share your virtual event in multiple ways using LinkedIn:

 - Post It - Create a social post linking to your registration page and publish it on your feed.
 Sharing on LinkedIn is a great way to promote your event with your existing network (and possibly beyond it).
 A post can amplify your virtual event when others like or share it.